 If the Redirection for Voice EPS Fallback IE is included in the HANDOVER REQUEST message, the NG-RAN node shall, if supported, store it and use it in a subsequent decision of EPS fallback for voice as specified in TS 23.502 [10].

+If the source NG-RAN node and target NG-RAN node are both SNPN cell, the served NID IE should be included in the HANDOVER REQUEST message, the target NG-RAN node shall compare the received value with the NID broadcast by the target cell.

 After all necessary resources for the admitted PDU session resources have been allocated, the target NG-RAN node shall generate the HANDOVER REQUEST ACKNOWLEDGE message.

 Interactions with RRC Inactive Transition Report procedure: